Insights, Products

 A key difference between SMS and MMS and other channels is that both SMS and MMS rely on a mobile network infrastructure, meaning that a user can receive messages on their mobile devices without a data plan.

-Meanwhile, Over-The-Top (OTT) messaging services like WhatsApp and iMessage (via Apple Messages for Business) rely on a cellular network connection for communication.
+Meanwhile, Over-The-Top (OTT) messaging services like WhatsApp and iMessage (via Apple Messages for Business) rely on a cellular network connection (like 4G or 5G) or a Wi-Fi network.
 These channels offer feature-rich messaging experiences like voice and video calling, group messaging, buttons, product catalogues, gifs, and other multimedia sharing that aren’t readily available with SMS or MMS.

 SMS and MMS reach 100% of users with a cell phone, while these OTT messaging services have a more limited reach: